Gretchen Osgood Warren: Early life

 She could sing perfectly in pitch, write like an adult and recite poetry on command.
 Her upbringing in the affluent environment that was turn of the century Beacon Hill, Boston, Massachusetts allowed her to pursue music and drama to an extremely high level.

 Just down the street from the Osgood home was the Boston Athenaeum, where a long line of Osgoods, namely Frances Sargent Osgood and Samuel Stillman Osgood, are all listed on the "Register of the Proprietors" for the institution.
-Gretchen went on to study at Oxford and graduated with honors.
+Gretchen went on to study philosophy at Oxford and graduated with honors.

 Artistic muse

 John Singer Sargent, the famed portraitist of Boston's elite, was commissioned by Warren's husband, Fiske Warren to paint her portrait in April 1903.
 The sitting was done in Fenway Court, then the home of legendary Boston fine arts czar; Isabella Stewart Gardner.
 Warren is seen seated in a chair with her daughter, Rachel Warren.
 The painting is often considered to be one of Sargent's prime portraits and usually appears in Sargent Estate calendars and postcards.
 Later she was also photographed by portrait photographer Arnold Genthe.

 She died at her home in Boston in 1961.
 Her daughter Rachel married the American archaeologist Samuel K. Lothrop and later the Irish nationalist Robert Childers Barton.